anshiagrawal22/anshiagrawal22/README.md

-- 👋 Hi, I’m @anshiagrawal22
+- 👋 Hi, I’m Anshi Agrawal
-- 👀 I’m interested in ...
+- 🎓 I’m currently pursuing Btech CSE 1 year from UPES Dehradun
-- 🌱 I’m currently learning ...
+- 🌱 I like exploring and learning new     things.
-- 💞️ I’m looking to collaborate on ...

 <!---